T

 neighborhood

-A revitalized historic transport hub now buzzing with designer boutiques, gourmet eateries, and lively bars housed in beautifully restored heritage buildings.
-It's a great place to get acquainted with Auckland's urban charm.
+A revitalized historic transport hub now buzzing with high-end boutiques, diverse eateries, and lively bars housed in beautifully restored heritage buildings.
+It's a perfect spot for a leisurely stroll and to soak in Auckland's urban atmosphere.

 4. Evening